microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/ExpModL.md

+# ExpModL function

-# function ExpModL(expBase : BigInt, power : BigInt, modulus : BigInt) : BigInt
+`function ExpModL(expBase : BigInt, power : BigInt, modulus : BigInt) : BigInt`

 ## Summary
 Returns an integer raised to a given power, with respect to a given